ldpercy/experiment-html/promise/promise.md

 Thenable
 --------

-	a thenable is an object that has a then() function
+A 'thenable' is an object that has a then() function.